-When Christopher Columbus arrived in 1492 on San Salvador, there were about 40,000 Lucayans living in The Bahamas.
-Exploiting the people’s gentle nature, he enslaved them three years later and shipped them off to Hispaniola (present day Dominican Republic) to work in Spanish-controlled mineral mines.
-Slavery, disease and other hardships wiped out the entire tribe within 25 years of Columbus’ arrival.
+When Christopher Columbus arrived in 1492 in San Salvador, there were about 40,000 Lucayans living in The Bahamas.
+Exploiting the people’s gentle nature, he enslaved them three years later and shipped them off to Hispaniola (present-day Dominican Republic) to work in Spanish-controlled mineral mines.
+Slavery, disease, and other hardships wiped out the entire tribe within 25 years of Christopher Columbus’ arrival.

 With its shallow waters and over 700 islands, The Islands Of The Bahamas also made a great place for Pirates to hide treasures.
 In addition, many ships laden with gold and silver sank off the coasts of the islands.
-Such tales of treasure add mystique to The Bahamas and attract treasure hunters to this day.
+Such tales of treasure add mystique to Nassau History and attract treasure hunters to this day.

 In 1783, the former British Loyalists, assisted by the South Carolina militia, took up arms and forced the retreat of Spanish forces from the entire region without a shot being fired.

 The Hotel and Steam Ship Service Act of 1898 provided government support for the construction of hotels and subsidized steamship service to the country.
 This gave birth to tourism in The Bahamas, with Nassau being officially promoted as a fashionable winter season resort.

 In the 1920s, America’s Prohibition attracted wealthy American tourists to the nearby Bahamaian islands to indulge in food, spirits, lodging, and other items.
 Relaxed banking laws also triggered a banking boom in the economy for new hotels, warehouses, bars, distilleries, and wharves.